metodocientifico/apiForge/README.md

-# APIForge
+# apiForge

-**APIForge** is a solution for creating, simulating, and testing APIs based on OpenAPI.
+**apiForge** is a solution for creating, simulating, and testing APIs based on OpenAPI.
 It provides an easily deployable environment with Swagger UI for documentation and Prism for simulating API responses.

 ## Project Structure